Patagonia's AI Agent

 Senior UX/UI Designer

-Awin is a global B2B SaaS platform for affiliate marketing, serving over 25,000 clients worldwide across multiple plans, feature tiers, and seven languages.
-As the product grew, its UI became increasingly fragmented—components were inconsistently implemented, accessibility standards were not met, and the existing visual language struggled to scale across complex dashboards, reports, and configuration-heavy interfaces.
+Awin is a global B2B SaaS platform for affiliate marketing, serving over 30,000 enterprise clients worldwide.
+As the product grew, its UI began to break at scale — components were inconsistently implemented, accessibility standards were not met, and the existing visual language failed to scale across complex dashboards, reports, and data-heavy interfaces.

 I led foundational research across typography, color, spacing, and layout—combining competitor audits, accessibility standards, and real UI testing.